Things to Do in Wicklow: The Garden County's Hidden Treasures

 While everyone visits Powerscourt, these gardens remain relatively unknown despite housing some of Europe's most important plant collections.
 The arboretum contains massive Himalayan rhododendrons and the oldest known specimens of Chilean fire trees in Europe.

-During the Great Famine, the Acton family who owned Kilmacurragh refused to evict their tenants and instead employed them in developing these gardens.
+During the Great Famine, the Acton family who owned Kilmacurragh refused to evict their tenants and instead employed them in developing these gardens - a fact remembered with pride by local families to this day.

 Victor's Way Indian Sculpture Park